The Corporate Governance Review: France

 Institutional investors' duties and best practice

 The AFEP-MEDEF Code does not specifically address the issue of institutional investors.
 There is a separate governance code for asset managers containing recommendations on voting at shareholders' meetings of the companies in which the funds are invested, and reporting on the voting.
-In addition, the AMF has required that asset management companies report to shareholders and unit holders of collective investment schemes about their practices as regards exercising voting rights in the sole interest of shareholders and to provide an explanation if they do not exercise these rights.
+In addition, the AMF has required that asset management companies report to shareholders and unit holders of collective investment schemes about their voting rights.

 The Pacte Law aims to transpose the Shareholder Rights Directive as regards the encouragement of long-term shareholder engagement, and provides that institutional investors and asset managers will have to disclose their engagement policy describing how they integrate shareholder engagement into their investment strategy, and disclose key information about the performance of their mandates.